abbos0123/Computer-Science-Books/README.md

 # Software engineering and System design books

-This repository is cerated for all develpers who love reading books related computer science.
+This repository is cerated for all develpers who love reading books related to computer science.
 I would like to share some books **I found very valuable**.
 If you found this resoure somehow useful, It makes me absalutely happy...

 |**Books**|**Resource**|
 |-----|-----|